oracle/oracle-database-operator/README.md

 * [Oracle Base Database Cloud Service (BDBCS)](./docs/dbcs/README.md)

-The quickstarts are designed for non-database configurations:
+The following quickstart is designed for non-database configurations:
 * [Oracle Database Observability](./docs/observability/README.md)

 YAML file templates are available under [`/config/samples`](./config/samples/).
 You can copy and edit these template files to configure them for your use cases.